Our undergraduate courses help you acquire the sophisticated skills and marketing principles demanded by the internet-connected world.

 This series showcases some of the teaching content and style that you will experience at our Department of Marketing.
 Episodes explore topics relevant to real-life marketing practice and research.
 Join the lecturers examining questions such as: How can we influence consumer decision making to achieve more sustainable consumption habits?
 What is the role of the marketing professional during the Covid-19 pandemic?Visit podcast series

 A springboard to success

-Hear from LUMS alumnus Gian Fulgoni as he shares his experiences of studying a masters in Marketing at Lancaster and how this became a springboard to his future career.
-He is the co-founder and CEO of Comscore, a media measurement and analytics company, and has built a successful career in measuring consumer behaviour and the effectiveness of advertising.
+Hear from LUMS alumnus Gian Fulgoni as he shares his experiences of studying for a master's in Marketing at Lancaster and how this became a springboard to his future career.

 Gian has been highly influential in the development of our digital marketing curriculum.
 His advice has been important in guiding our commercially informed, and business-relevant, learning experience for our marketing graduates.

 Research explores why daughters in Chinese families of son preference fail to break from sustained exploitation

 New research from Lancaster University Management School (LUMS) unveils the extent of sustained exploitation within many Chinese families that have a clear preference for sons over daughters – and why daughters can stay ‘trapped’ in this situation throughout their lives.